Submit CSR to Microsoft CA using CertReq

 CSRFileName: Substitute with an appropriate CSR file name.
 This is the name of the CSR (or .req) file generated in step 1.

-How to Submit CSR to Microsoft CA using CertReq
+How to Submit CSR to Microsoft CA using CertReq – Full Procedure

 Where V3 templates are utilized and requests cannot be made via Microsoft CA’s web enrollment, a certificate request must be submitted using an alternate method.
 Here is how to to submit a Certificate Signing Request (CSR) to a Microsoft CA using CertReq.

-Step 1 – Launch command prompt as administrator
+Step 2 – Launch command prompt as administrator

-Launch Windows command line prompt as administrator.
+Launch Windows command prompt as administrator.
 That is, Right-Click the Start button and then select Command Prompt (Admin), Windows PowerShell (Admin), or Windows Terminal (Admin), depending on the version of Windows.

 Submit CSR to Microsoft CA using CertReq 1

-Step 2 – Execute certreq command
+Step 3 – Execute certreq command

 Execute the following certreq command via command prompt: